 For Jane, it's all smooth sailing.
-It just works.
-Honestly, she doesn't really have to think about it.
+Things just work and honestly, she doesn't really have to think about it.

-How did these two business owners end up in such a different place?
+How did they end up in such different places?

 Ever been in the market for a new house or car?

-If you're like most of us, you're too busy with your real job to build one from scratch.
+Most of us are too busy with our real jobs to build one from scratch.

-But still, you'd probably want some idea of what you're getting for your money - what you can do with it, and whether it will fit your family.
+But still, you'd probably want some idea of what you're getting for your money - what you can do with it, what it's like to drive, and whether it's the right size for your family.

 That's where this guide fits in.
 It's for all the lawyers, travel agents, accountants, hoteliers, and anyone else who has no desire to become an IT expert, and yet still relies on a working computer network to keep their business running.